0

 5. Add stevia or any other keto-approved sweeteners for flavor.

 *Pro Tip: Using different tea blends adds tons of flavor right from the beginning.
-Try blending rooibos tea or hibiscus tea in your regular tea blends to add natural sweet flavor without any added sugar.
+Try blending rooibos tea or hibiscus tea in your regular tea blends to add a natural sweet flavor without any added sugar.
 Opt for half green and half hibiscus tea or half black and half rooibos!

 The sugar provides the nutrients for the SCOBY during the fermentation.
 Using less sugar doesn’t necessarily translate to less sugar in the end.
 The SCOBY breaks sugar down into glucose and fructose.
 Any sugars leftover in the fermentation will be fructose which are harder for the SCOBY to break down.